-In the presence of the magnetic field for CM-A mode, with the same condition discussed for C-A mode, beside a condense and thin ring of plasma near to the cathode was observed.
+In the presence of the magnetic field for CM-A mode, with the same condition discussed for C-A mode, beside a condense and thin ring of plasma near to the cathode is observed.
 The main effects of the magnetic field on the present measurements are summarized in the following:-

-- 1- When the magnetic field is applied, the diffusion coefficient of the electron is reduced due to the equation $D{\perp} = D_C / (1 + \omega^2 \tau^2)$ .
-Then the rate of plasma loss by diffusion can be decreased by a magnetic field [19,20], then the current and current density increase in the presence of the magnetic field as shown in Fig. (2) at center and Fig. (4) for Ar at edge, comparing with Figures(1) and (3) at center and edge respectively , because of if the magnetic field increase by B=100 gauss, then the diffusion $D{\perp}$ decrease sharply by $\cong 10^4$ times). - 2- In the absence and under the influence of the magnetic field.
-The probe was moved radially from the center to the edge of the cathode (i.e. its direction perpendicular to the direction of the electric field lines), at different pressures ranges and for different discharge regions to investigate the radial distribution.
-Moreover the probe move axially from cathode fall region until reach to the positive column region.
+- When the magnetic field is applied, the diffusion coefficient of the electron is reduced due to the equation $D{\perp} = D_C / (1 + \omega^2 \tau^2)$.
+The rate of plasma loss by diffusion can be decreased by a magnetic field [19,20], then the current and current density increases in the presence of the magnetic field as shown in Fig. (2) at center and Fig. (4) for Ar at edge, comparing with Figures(1) and (3) at center and edge respectively As the magnetic field increases by B=100 Gauss, then the diffusion D{\perp} decreases sharply by $\cong 10^4$ times). - In the absence and under the influence of the magnetic field.
+The probe is moved radially from the center to the edge of the cathode (i.e. its direction perpendicular to the direction of the electric field lines), at different pressures ranges and for different discharge regions to investigate the radial distribution.
+Moreover the probe is moved axially from cathode fall region until reach to the positive column region.